KAVEENPRAMUDITHA/House-price-prediction-/README.md

 # 🏠 Boston Housing Price Predictor

 A comprehensive machine learning application for predicting housing prices in Boston using the Boston Housing dataset.
-This project demonstrates a complete ML pipeline from data exploration to model deployment using Streamlit.
+This project demonstrates a complete ML pipeline from data exploration to model deployment using Streamlit. steamlit URL: [click](https://bostonhousepredict.streamlit.app/)

 ## 📋 Project Overview